 TIP – Everywhere says the shuttle is free…HOWEVER when you arrive on the other island there is a big sign that says unless you buy a drink AND food, you’ll be charged $10BZD/$5USD on return.
 Before I knew this, my plan was to go over and have lunch there, but to be honest if I wasn’t planning on buying food, I’d have felt a bit mugged off that I’d been ‘sold’ something that was free when in fact it isn’t.
 I was given a wristband after I bought my meal but I never actually saw the rule being enforced.

 Koko King is home to what I think is the best beach in Caye Caulker.
 It’s most definitely the biggest Caye Caulker beach, that actually has some form of sand!
-There are plenty of deckchairs, sun loungers and hammocks that are free to use and covered swinging beds that can be hired for a fee.
+There are plenty of deckchairs, sun loungers and hammocks that are free to use as well as covered swinging beds that can be hired for a fee.
 There are swings on the boat dock, tubes that are free to use, a volleyball net and a netted platform that are both mounted in the sea.

 There’s also an infinity pool BUT a day pass is $35BZD/$17.50USD.
 I was a little bit shocked at the price.
 I just couldn’t warrant spending $17USD (around £15) to use a pool that had nothing special…(putting this into perspective, on the way to Chicago airport, I stopped at a water park in Rockford, IL for the day and the ticket cost $12USD).
 When the sea is free, warm and clear, the pool didn’t even tempt me.